LaiYe-TheBigDevil/Cifar10_5Million/README.md

 python train_cv1.py
 ```

 This should generate a "scores_cv1.csv" in the current folder.
-The scores should look like this table, where each column represents a fold.
+The scores should look like this table, where each column represents a fold and each row corresponds to a model.

 |  |  |  |  |  |
 |----------|----------|----------|----------|----------|